MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/tutorial-python-clustering-model.md

 In part one of this series, you'll set up the prerequisites for the tutorial and then import a sample dataset to a SQL database.
 Later in this series, you'll use this data to train and deploy a clustering model in Python with SQL Server Machine Learning Services.

+In parts two and three of this series, you'll develop some Python scripts in an Azure Data Studio notebook to analyze and prepare your data and train a machine learning model.
+Then, in part four, you'll run those Python scripts inside a SQL database using stored procedures.

 *Clustering* can be explained as organizing data into groups where members of a group are similar in some way.
 For this tutorial series, imagine you own a retail business.
 You'll use the **K-Means** algorithm to perform the clustering of customers in a dataset of product purchases and returns.
 By clustering customers, you can focus your marketing efforts more effectively by targeting specific groups.
 K-Means clustering is an *unsupervised learning* algorithm that looks for patterns in data based on similarities.

-In parts two and three of this series, you'll develop some Python scripts in an Azure Data Studio notebook to prepare your data and train a machine learning model.
-Then, in part four, you'll run those Python scripts inside a SQL database using stored procedures.

 In this article, you'll learn how to:

 > [!div class="checklist"]
-> * Import a sample database into a SQL Server database
+> * Import a sample database into a SQL Server instance

 In [part two](tutorial-python-clustering-model-prepare-data.md), you'll learn how to prepare the data from a SQL database to perform clustering.